pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 ---
 title: Migrate and Merge MySQL Shards of Less Than 1 TiB to TiDB
-summary: Introduces how to consolidate MySQL sharding shcemas and tables into TiDB (Less Than 1 TiB).
+summary: Introduces how to consolidate MySQL sharded shcemas and tables into TiDB (Less Than 1 TiB).
 ---

 # Migrate and Merge MySQL Shards of Less Than 1 TiB to TiDB